matthewashton-k/security-cam-server/README.md

 * Client code and usage instructions hosted at https://github.com/matthewashton_k/security-cam-client

 TODOS:
-1. make a route for deleting files, or auto-deleting files after a certain amount of time
+1. test a route for deleting files, or auto-deleting files after a certain amount of time
+2. Delete deprecated endpoints after thouroughly testing the upload endpoint